8 MILLION STEPS

 I have always been an ardent admirer of the Mediterranean culture, and I am horrified by the thought that it might be disappearing, losing out to the insidious advance of globalised consumerism.
 In my view, the Mediterranean is the emotional and spiritual heart of Europe, and the key objective of the 8 Million Steps project is to explore the tension between the traditional values and the pressures of modern living.
 Will the ancient civilisation adapt and evolve without losing its identity?

-My long meander will be refreshingly unhurried, extolling back-to-our-roots virtues of slow living.
-Walking 20 kilometres per day on average, I will commence in La Linea de la Concepción in Southern Spain (underneath the Rock of Gibraltar) and then traverse France, Italy, Slovenia, Croatia, Montenegro, Albania, Greece and Turkey.
+My long meander is refreshingly unhurried, extolling back-to-our-roots virtues of slow living.
+Walking 20 kilometres per day on average, I commence in La Linea de la Concepción in Southern Spain (underneath the Rock of Gibraltar) and then traverse France, Italy, Slovenia, Croatia, Montenegro, Albania, Greece and Turkey.

 That was the idea...